IBM/aspera-cli/README.md

 #### Installation of `ascp` through `transferd`

-The easiest option to install `ascp` is through the use of the IBM Aspera Transfer Daemon.
+The easiest option to install `ascp` is through the use of the IBM Aspera Transfer Daemon (`transferd`).

-Supported platforms are listed in the [Release Notes](https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/Release+notes) and archives can be downloaded from [Downloads](https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/downloads/downloads.json).

 Install using `ascli` for the current platform with:

 ```bash